barryclark/jekyll-now/_posts/2017/2017-03-05-This-Belongs-in-a-Museum-Review.md

 While it's not the deepest game in the world it certainly packs a lot of game into a small package with a fairly short playing time.
 With easy-to-learn rules, multiple ways to score points, and multiple ways to block other players from doing the game, it's a great value.

-I'm eager to snag the other two games in the Drawn & Quartered series to see how each plays on its own and how they integrate with each other.
+I'm eager to snag the other two games in the Drawn & Quartered series to see how each plays on its own.

 *A copy of This Belongs in a Museum was provided free for review by Rather Dashing Games.*